jaydenpersonnat/Coding-I-Problem-Sets-Soln/Set5/Speller/speller.md

 To run and test your program, you’ll want to execute:

 ```
-python speller.py <text>
+python speller.py {text}
 ```

-Where <text> stands for the path to a text you might want to spellcheck.
+Where {text} stands for the path to a text you might want to spellcheck.
 You have a few options to choose from:

 ```